 Niterider have a great reputation, and I’ve found their lights to be very durable — they’ve survived a few falls onto pavement from my bike.

 This light is very bright and projects a wide beam hundreds of feet.
-A unique feature of this light is the incuded DIY software, which allows you to customize the settings it to your needs.
+A unique feature of this light is the included DIY software, which allows you to customize the settings it to your needs.

 Note that the light’s beam is just too bright to use in an urban area, unless you greatly step down the intensity!
-If you feel you’ll be doing this, you might consider the 1800 lumen Niterider, or the 1200 lumen Niterider.
+If you feel you’ll be doing this, you might consider the 1800 Lumen Niterider or the 1200 lumen Niterider.